 Worse than pure fear is haggling combined with fear.
 In this, I don’t really mean bargaining with patients over fees (although that does sometimes happen and it’s always bad).
 Rather, I mean haggling in the sense that chiropractors notoriously create price wars with each other to the ridiculous degree of lowering their fees to the point of a $20 adjustment.
 (In fact, if you like that business model, you can now fork over tens of thousands for a chiropractic franchise that will “help” you underprice yourself).
 If the DC’s would stop and do the math for a few moments instead of competing with each other on their fear (and their race to the bottom), they would easily see the corner they have painted themselves into with their $20 adjustment.

-The final bad move chiropractors make with fees is to set them somewhat randomly.
+The final bad move you can make as a chiropractor is to be setting your chiropractic fees randomly.
 In this they have their staff pose as patients and call around to other DC’s or they just make up a set of nice even numbers and bump it up a dollar or two every few years.
 But there’s no real science and a lot of real randomness to how they arrive at their fees.